The 2023 Nominees

-Nominated as Legacy (two to be voted in)
+Nominated as Legacy (2 to be voted in by industry members)

 - Oliver Guimond